Equilibrium Models in Hydro- and Geochemistry

 In the last decades, a large variety of models and computer programs has been developed for applications in hydro- and geochemistry.
 From a thermodynamic point of view they solve the following task:

-In all calculations partial/local equilibrium is assumed, therefore they are also termed “thermodynamic equilibrium models” (in contrast to kinetic models).
+In the calculations partial/local equilibrium is assumed, therefore they are termed “thermodynamic equilibrium models” (in contrast to kinetic models).

 Classification Schema

-Despite the huge diversity we encounter in hydro/geochemistry models and software today, all these approaches fall into two major categories:
+Despite the wide variety of hydro- and geochemistry models we encounter today, all these approaches fall into two major categories:

 two main approaches in hydrochemistry modeling

 LMA.
-The LMA approach is common, and available in many computer programs, such as PhreeqC, Minteq2, Wateq4f3, EQ3/64, Chess/JChess5, The Geochemist’s Workbench6 and others.
+LMA is the most common approach and constitutes the basis of many programs: PhreeqC, Minteq2, Wateq4f3, EQ3/64, Chess/JChess5, the Geochemist’s Workbench6 and others.
 The program aqion, that relies on the numerical solver of PhreeqC, belongs to the LMA category as well.

 GEM.
-The GEM approach, represented by codes such as Solgasmix7, ChemSage8, FactSage9, Selektor10 or GEMS-PSI11, is less common, but is becoming increasingly popular.
+The GEM approach is less common, but is becoming increasingly popular.
+GEM software: Solgasmix7, ChemSage8, FactSage9, Selektor10 and GEMS-PSI11.

 Remarks & References